1.

 Mohs Micrographic surgery

-Phase II data of imatinib in patients with locally advanced or metastatic DFSP revealed an objective response rate of almost 50%.
+Phase II data that evaluated the efficacy of Imatinib in the treatment of patients with locally advanced or metastatic DFSP revealed an objective response rate of almost 50%.
 The median time to progression was 1.7 years.

-Imatinib is approved b the FDA for the treatment of unresectable, recurrent, and/or metastatic DFSP in adult patients.
+Imatinib is approved by the FDA for the treatment of unresectable, recurrent, and/or metastatic DFSP in adult patients.

 Of note, patients with unresectable (but locoregional) DFSP can be offered neoadjuvant imatinib in hopes of downstaging the tumor to enable resection.